 As had been expected, Yugoslavia had moved ahead of the other group members following their comfortable win against Cyprus in the previous group match, played prior to Christmas, and now was the time to resume action as three teams appeared to be chasing the two qualification berths.
-The Cypriots had managed to get a quite sensational point from their opening qualifier, but had since fell short to both Norway and Yugoslavia, whereas the Scottish had looked sound hitherto with their win in Oslo and draw at home to the Yugoslavs.
-As they saw it, this was nothing but a 'must-win' game were they to challenge for qualification.
+The Cypriots had managed to get a quite sensational point from their opening qualifier, but had since fell short to both Norway and Yugoslavia, whereas Scotland had looked sound hitherto with their win in Oslo and draw at home to the Yugoslavs.
+As they saw it, this was nothing but a ‘must-win’ game were they to challenge for qualification.
 A win by a margin of five goals or more, albeit unlikely, would take the Scottish top of the group.

 Cyprus team news